devstaff-crete/DevStaff-Heraklion/meetups/meetup02-NodeJS/nodejs-tutorial.md

 ## Take me to the client-side

-Before starting to code server-side we can run some code examples client-side (in a browser) in a very similar way.
-One of the components Node.js was built on is the V8 javascript engine, used by Google Chrome web browser.
+Before starting to code on the server-side, we can run some code examples client-side (in a browser) in a very similar way.
+One of the components Node.js was built on, is the V8 javascript engine, used by the Google Chrome web browser.
 You can start playing with javascript immediately using your Chrome browser following the steps below:

 * Open a Chrome browser
 * Open developer tools (Cmd+Opt+I or Ctr+Shift+I)